 NOTE: The included 5GSM cause value is up to the network implementation.

+The SMF may initiate the network-requested PDU session release procedure to remove the UE from all MBS sessions associated with the PDU session and to release the PDU session.
+In that case, the SMF should include the Received MBS container IE in the PDU SESSION RELEASE COMMAND message shall set the MBS Decision to "Remove UE from MBS session" and the appropriate Rejection cause for each respective MBS session.

+NOTE: The SMF initiates the network-requested PDU session release procedure to remove the UE from all MBS sessions associated with the PDU session and to release the PDU session if SMF is able to decide that the PDU session is not needed for any other purposes.

 If the SMF receives UE presence in LADN service area from the AMF indicating that the UE is out of the LADN service area and the SMF decides to release the PDU session, the SMF shall include the 5GSM cause value #46 "out of LADN service area" in the 5GSM cause IE of the PDU SESSION RELEASE COMMAND message.
 Upon receipt of the 5GSM cause value #46 "out of LADN service area" in the 5GSM cause IE of the PDU SESSION RELEASE COMMAND message, the UE shall release the PDU session.

 The SMF may include a Back-off timer value IE in the PDU SESSION RELEASE COMMAND message when the 5GSM cause value #26 "insufficient resources" is included in the PDU SESSION RELEASE COMMAND message.
 If the 5GSM cause value is #26 "insufficient resources" and the PDU SESSION RELEASE COMMAND message is sent to a UE configured for high priority access in selected PLMN or the request type was set to "initial emergency request" or "existing emergency PDU session" for the establishment of the PDU session, the network shall not include a Back-off timer value IE.